 Goals: As a public university program, located in the nationally recognized Muskie School of Public Service, The Graduate Program in Public Health is driven by the goals of improving access, population health outcomes, and health system cost-efficiencies to advance the health of our communities.

-- Goal #1: Prepare students to serve in a variety of roles addressing population health by delivering a competency-based education that includes the option of specializing in health management.
+- Goal #1: Prepare students to serve in a variety of roles addressing population health by delivering a competency-based education with the option of specializing in healthcare management.

 - Goal #2: Conduct and disseminate applied research that informs the field and has direct implications for practice or population health.

 - Goal #3: Engage in service activities at the local, state and national level that benefit population health.

 Who We Serve: Employers & Students

 Our program offers the only MPH degree in the University of Maine System, and the only CAHME accredited Health Management program in Maine.
 The program addresses state and regional public health system workforce needs.
 We enroll students representing the array of professional and academic backgrounds, experience, and interests that comprise the field of public health.
 The program’s primary prospective student target market encompasses pre-career and mid-career health professionals living in Maine and New England.
 In keeping with the value we place on inclusion and diversity, our prospective student target groups includes new residents of Maine and international students from countries with rural or poorly resourced health systems and public health infrastructure.
 As a refugee resettlement area, southern Maine has an increasingly rich experience-base to inform population health and health systems that are responsive to the needs of diverse communities.